Lebowski89/blog/content/arrs/index.md

 ```

-Lastly, I include tasks to remove any sqlite databases in the arrs appdata directories:
+Lastly, I include tasks to remove any sqlite databases:

 ```yaml